krahets/hello-algo/en/docs/chapter_tree/binary_tree_traversal.md

 Correspondingly, preorder, inorder, and postorder traversal all belong to "depth-first traversal", also known as "depth-first search (DFS)", which embodies a "proceed to the end first, then backtrack and continue" traversal method.

-The Figure 7-10  shows the working principle of performing a depth-first traversal on a binary tree. **Depth-first traversal is like walking around the perimeter of the entire binary tree**, encountering three positions at each node, corresponding to preorder traversal, inorder traversal, and postorder traversal.
+Figure 7-10 shows the working principle of performing a depth-first traversal on a binary tree. **Depth-first traversal is like walking around the perimeter of the entire binary tree**, encountering three positions at each node, corresponding to preorder traversal, inorder traversal, and postorder traversal.

 ![Preorder, inorder, and postorder traversal of a binary search tree](binary_tree_traversal.assets/binary_tree_dfs.png){ class="animation-figure" }